Athens Lunatic Asylum: Cemeteries

 Since the take over, more information has been found out about the patients that are buried in the three cemeteries.
 A large portion of the information that has been recovered is about the veterans that had spent the remaining days of their lives at the Asylum.
 Many of these veterans did not receive honors and only 19 have had any recognition.
 There are 80 veterans that are buried at the Ridges.
 Of these veterans two fought in the Mexican War, sixty-eight fought in the Civil War, one was a member in the Confederate Army and another two veterans served with the United States Colored infantry.
 There are three veterans who served in the Spanish–American War, and seven fought in World War I. Some of the other veterans that are buried here were active duty in the late 19th century and the early 20th century.

 NAMI has also done other things to honor those who have served our country as well as the other patients who are buried in the cemeteries at the Ridges.
 Besides helping replace grave stones and keeping the grounds in proper condition, in 2005, the Ridges Cemeteries Committee has been organizing Memorial Day Ceremonies for the many veterans buried at the asylum.
 "Prior to 2005, the veterans had never received such honors.
 Indeed, neither they nor the others in those cemeteries had received more than a very austere burial - no personalized service whatsoever."
 NAMI started the Memorial Day Ceremonies to help restore dignity to the patients on the Ridges and to help recognize the sacrifice of the veterans, many who had probably suffered through post traumatic stress disorder as well as other post war symptoms.

 "To find these "lost" veterans, they were found "through a special search within a broader research project to find background information on the over 1,900 patients buried in the Asylum's three cemeteries.
 With the Help of the Athens County Veterans Service Office and a special appropriation from the Athens county Commissioners flag stands and flags have been placed at the graves of all the veterans in the three cemeteries."

-In culture
+Trivia

 Kirkbride Plan asylums occupy a unique niche in the culture.
 As more than 70 were built across the nation (with 25 surviving as of 2019) they are a uniquely accessible and idyllic representation of the allures of urban exploration.
 Kirkbride Plan asylums have appeared in films and television, been the subjects of notable photographers, and inspired fictional locations such as Arkham Asylum in Batman and Parsons State Insane Asylum in Fallout 4.